UserCr4ig/starkview/README.md

 yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the dashboard.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.